Reactive Motion Generation on Learned Riemannian Manifolds: Discussion

 Notably, the decoder variance network $\sigma_{\bm{\phi}}(\z)$ approximates the data uncertainty, which plays a critical role in the metric Eq.~\eqref{eq:VAE_metric} by associating low values to regions with a high number of data points and vice-versa.
-Indeed, omitting this element results in a nearly flat manifold geometry~\citep{Hauberg:OnlyBS}.
-For example, \citet{Shao:TheRiemannianGeometry} suggest a similar technique that learns Riemannian manifolds using generative models that do not model data uncertainty, resulting in flat manifolds and often straight lines as geodesics.
+Indeed, omitting this element results in a low-curvature manifold geometry~\citep{Hauberg:OnlyBS}.
+For example, \citet{Shao:TheRiemannianGeometry} suggests a similar technique that learns Riemannian manifolds using generative models that do not model data uncertainty, resulting in low-curvature manifolds and often straight lines as geodesics.
 As explained earlier, the Riemannian metric is required to compute the geodesics, which conform to the geometry of the training data~\citep{Arvanitidis:LatentSO}.

 In summary, we exploit the link between VAEs and Riemannian metrics for robot motion generation.
 Specifically, we learn a Riemannian metric that describes the motion patterns observed during the demonstrations.
 These demonstrations may take place in two different ambient spaces: Task and joint space, which define the VAE architecture needed to learn the manifold of interest.
-The geodesic curves generated on the learned manifold produce robot movements mimic the given demonstrations in the ambient space.
+The geodesic curves generated on the learned manifold produce robot movements that mimic the given demonstrations in the ambient space.